heizari/mecab_dict_fix/README.md

 * another typing on status 1.
     - prev: show previous sentence and can regist new yomi.
-    - drop (num): drop registed yomi. num is regist yomi's index.
-If you do not input num, drop latest regist yomi.
+    - drop (num): drop registed yomi. num is registed yomi's index.
+If you do not input num, drop latest registed yomi.